Kafka Mocking with AsyncAPI using Specmatic

 Available in the Pro plan or higher

-In our previous post, we looked at how we can stub out redis with Specmatic so that we can test our application independent of its dependency on Redis.
+In our previous post, we looked at how we can stub out Redis with Specmatic so that we can test our application independent of its dependency on Redis.
 In this post we will be looking at mocking Kafka with Specmatic by leveraging AsyncAPI specification.

 Overview – how Specmatic can be used to mock Kafka using AsyncAPI